 Page Breaks & Images

-Docs now allows you to insert page breaks and images into your documents.
+Docs now allow you to insert page breaks and images into your documents.
 All three apps have also received bug fixes and performance improvements, which should mean they are now snappier and more stable.

-If you’d like to find out more about about G Suite and what it could offer your organisation, please don’t hesitate to get in touch via email@example.com.
+If you’d like to find out more about G Suite and what it could offer your organisation, please don’t hesitate to get in touch via firstname.lastname@example.org.
 We would be delighted to have a chat about how we could help.